aequitas-aod/aequitas-home/docs/source/usecase-hr1-adecco.rst

 ~~~~~~~~~~~~~~~~~~~~~~
 From the published results:

-* Gendered term asymmetry: Words such as “nurse,” “engineer,” or domain-specific gendered terms are unevenly distributed across CVs and job postings, producing semantic mismatches that systematically disadvantage certain genders.
+* Term asymmetry: Words such as “nurse,” “engineer,” or domain-specific terms have gendered associations and connotations that are unevenly distributed across CVs and job postings, producing semantic mismatches that systematically disadvantage certain genders.

-* Stereotypical associations: The model tends to favor candidates whose CVs contain more “neutral” or historically male-leaning language, reinforcing existing biases in how professions are linguistically framed.
+* Stereotypical associations: The model tends to favor candidates whose CVs contain more “neutral” or historically male-leaning language, reinforcing existing biases in how professions are linguistically framed

 * Similarity scoring bias: Candidates whose CVs conform more closely to canonical templates (e.g. highly structured language) often receive stronger similarity scores, while those with less conventional or varied wording may be penalized.